atex-ovi/wabase-button/README.md

 Use this bot at your own risk and avoid spam or abuse.

 ## Donations
-Support the development of this bot through [Saweria](https://saweria.co/atexovi)
+Support the bot development via [Saweria](https://saweria.co/atexovi)

 ## Special Thanks
 - [WhatsApp API](https://www.whatsapp.com) - WhatsApp's official messaging technology.